bitsandbots/inventory_old/README.md

 # inventory
 inventory management system with sales and orders
 ***
-If you find this package useful, please click the Star button, improve chances others will find it.
+# Please click the Star button, improve chances others will find it.
 ***
 # documentation